+Below is the recommended timeline your Summer Camp Coordinator should use to best prepare your unit for GSR 2022!
 GETTING STARTED - September (or as quickly thereafter as possible)

-- 1. Confirm your Unit's reservation for the camp(s) / week(s) in question with the Daniel Webster Council office. - a.
-Unit reservation form needs to be completed and on file for the upcoming summer (confirm this!) - b. \$100 refundable deposit (or 'rolled over' from previous summer) for each week attending is submitted - 2.
-Distribute dates your Unit will be attending summer camp with the expectation ALL youth should attend - a.
-Give to all registered youth and their families in your Unit there is plenty for each of them to do! - b.
-Give to neighboring Cub Scout Packs especially Arrow of Light Scouts crossing over in Springtime - 3.
-Confirm your Unit's primary and secondary adult leader contacts for the Unit with the DWC office. - a.
-Email to: camping@nhscouting.org - 4.
-Subscribe to all Daniel Webster Council social media pages and text blast services related to GSR: - a.
-Facebook (https://www.facebook.com/GriswoldScoutReservation/) - b.
-Twitter (@GriswoldScoutReservation) - 5.
-Encourage families to schedule camp physicals and submit Health Forms now for the entire year ahead - a.
+- 1) Confirm your Unit's reservation for the camp(s) / week(s) with the DWC by emailing garrett.boyd@scouting.org. - a.
+Unit reservation form needs to be completed and on file for the upcoming summer. - b. \$100 refundable deposit (or 'rolled over' from previous summer) for each week attending is submitted. - 2) Distribute dates your Unit will be attending summer camp with the expectation ALL youth should attend. - a.
+Give to all registered youth and their families in your unit there is plenty for each of them to do! - b.
+Give to neighboring Cub Scout Packs especially Arrow of Light Scouts crossing over in Springtime. - 3) Confirm your unit's primary and secondary adult leader contacts for the unit with the DWC office. - a. garrett.boyd@scouting.org - 4) Encourage families to schedule camp physicals and submit Health Forms now for the entire year ahead. - a.
 Remind them of ConvenientMD and CVS and District doctors who provide camp physicals for cheap!